shopware/docs/concepts/extensions/plugins-concept.md

 Plugins are deeply integrated into Shopware.
 You can do nearly everything with plugins, like "new User Provider" or "custom Search Engine".

 {% hint style="warning" %}
-Plugins are not compatible with Shopware cloud.
-To extend Shopware cloud, you need an [App](apps-concept.md).
+Plugins are not compatible with Shopware cloud stores.
+To extend Shopware cloud stores, you need an [App](apps-concept.md).
 {% endhint %}

 Learn more about plugins from the [Plugin base guide](../../guides/plugins/plugins/plugin-base-guide.md)